eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/15-display-local-and-remote-images-in-react-native.md

 })
 ```

-If the dimensions aspect ratio is incorrect, the `<Image />` component will automatically clip the image.
+👍If the dimensions aspect ratio is incorrect, the `<Image />` component will automatically clip the image.
 This behavior can be overridden with the `resizeMode` prop.

 ```jsx
 <Image